 Binge on the arts in Brighton, UK

 Brighton’s beaches may not be in the same league as the Bahamas, but the trendy seaside town springs to life in May for its annual arts festival, one of England’s largest.
-In 2014, the three weeks of theatre, dance, music and comedy will be guest directed by Israeli-born choreographer, musician, composer and locally-based performer Hofesh Shechter.
 The Brighton Fringe Festival and the Great Escape (Europe’s leading festival for new music) run at the same time, adding to the artsy atmosphere, and you can even peek inside over two hundred normally closed venues, houses and studios owned by local artists thanks to the Artists Open House concept, which runs at weekends throughout the festival.

 Jive at the New Orleans Jazz Fest, USA